 Wekiva River Paddle Journey

 Those wishing for a more spectacular and adventurous day, they should consider a downriver journey outside the Wekiwa Springs State Park.
 Local outfitters at Kings Landing will equip you for a leisurely 8 ½ mile journey down Rock Springs Run that eventually meets the Wekiva River.
-This four-hour downstream ride to Wekiva Island will provide quiet serenity under blue skies with smaller crowds and significantly more wildlife including bald eagles, ospreys, limpkins, woodpeckers, wood storks, and of course resident alligators sunning on the banks – and even an occasional manatee swimming in stealth mode to the springs.
+This four-hour downstream ride to Wekiva Island will provide quiet serenity under blue skies with smaller crowds.
+There is significantly more wildlife including bald eagles, ospreys, limpkins, woodpeckers, wood storks, and of course resident alligators sunning on the banks.
+There may even be an occasional manatee swimming in stealth mode to the springs.
 And to reward you for your hard work, the outfitter provides a shuttle bus returning paddlers to Kings Landing.

 And More at Wekiwa Springs State Park

-For landlubbers, there’s plenty to explore at Wekiwa Springs State Park – whether hiking, horseback riding or biking through the pine flatwoods, sandhill and scrub areas, amongst seasonal wildflowers with unique plant and animals.
-Be on the lookout for Florida black bears, white tailed deer, Sherman and fox squirrels (black face and white ears).
+For landlubbers, there’s also plenty of things to do in Seminole County.
+Try Wekiwa Springs State Park – whether hiking, horseback riding, or biking through the pine Flatwoods, sandhill and scrub areas, amongst seasonal wildflowers with unique plant and animals.
+Be on the lookout for Florida black bears, white-tailed deer, Sherman, and also fox squirrels (black face and white ears).